1957 Pacific typhoon season: Typhoon Trix

 Trix formed on May 2 near the Marshall Islands.
 It moved north briefly on May 3 and May 4, intensified to its peak of 140 mph on May 5, and then turned to the west-northwest.
 Trix turned to the north on May 9 and to the east-northeast on May 10, weakening to a Category 2 typhoon on May 11.
 Trix continued to move northeast and weakened to a Category 1 typhoon on May 13.
 It dissipated on May 17 just over the Date Line without affecting any land.

-Typhoon Virginia
+Super Typhoon Virginia

 Virginia formed on June 18 in the open western Pacific east of the southern Philippines.
-It moved west and strengthened to a typhoon on June 20 and reached its peak of 175 mphand a minimum central pressure of 900 mbar on June 22.
+It moved west and strengthened to a typhoon on June 20 and reached its peak of 175 mph and a minimum central pressure of 900 mbar on June 22.
 Virginia then began to move northwest and weakened to a Category 4 typhoon as it passed east of Luzon on June 23 and June 24.
 It turned northward on June 24, strengthened to a secondary peak of 160 mph, and weakened before it made landfall in Taiwan on June 25 as a Category 2 typhoon.
 Virginia then continued to move north and then northeast until its dissipation on June 28.

 Virginia was an early season typhoon.
 It destroyed 1,000 buildings and killed 86 people as it sliced through Taiwan and southern Japan.
 The storm left $20 million (1957 USD) in damage.